-Here is a TED Talk listening activity that will help improve students listening skills and get them talking about interesting topics in the classroom.Adults
+Here is a TED Talk ESL activity that will help improve students listening skills and get them talking about interesting topics in the classroom.Adults

 Next, tell the students to pay attention to the video and to be prepared to answer a few questions related to some general points that the speaker is going to make.
 They can take notes if they wish.

-Play the first few minutes of the video and write some questions down on some paper as you watch.
+Play the first few minutes of the video.
+Write some questions down on some paper as you watch.
 You can prepare the questions beforehand if you wish, but it isn’t necessary since it may help to model the task to demonstrate to the students what they will be doing in the next stages.

 Stop the video after about 2 minutes.
 Write the questions that you created on the board or simply ask the students directly.
 They can discuss the questions in groups or pairs then lead feedback.

 After the first round of questions and answers, tell the students that they are going to watch the next few minutes of the video.
-As they are watching, they should create three or four questions related to what they have seen or heard on the video.
+As they are watching, they should create some questions related to what they have seen or heard on the video.

 Follow-Up ESL Activities: